 First, if you just want a quick way to get up and running, Astra offers a large importable demo site library that lets you import pre-built site designs.
 There’s even a dedicated LearnDash Academy starter site that you can import for free.

-To import these sites, you can install the Astra Starter Sites plugin and then go to Appearance → Starter Sites:
+To import these sites, you can install the Starter Templates plugin and then go to Appearance → Starter Templates:

 Or, you can also design your site from scratch.